-- Facilitating the development, articulation, implementation, and stewardship of a vision of learning that is shared and supported by the school community. - Advocating, nurturing, and sustaining a school culture and instructional program conducive to student learning and staff professional growth. - Ensuring management of the organization, operations, and resources for a safe, efficient, and effective learning environment.
+- Facilitating the development, articulation, implementation, and stewardship of a vision of learning that is shared and supported by the school community. - Advocating, nurturing, and sustaining a school culture and

-- Collaborating with families and community members, responding to diverse community interests and needs, and mobilizing community resources. - Acting with integrity, fairness, and in an ethical manner. - Understanding, responding to, and influencing the larger political, social, economic, legal, and cultural context.
+- Ensuring management of the organization, operations, and resources for a safe, efficient, and effective learning environment. - Collaborating with families and community members, responding to diverse community interests and needs, and mobilizing community resources. - · Acting with integrity, fairness, and in an ethical manner. - Understanding, responding to, and influencing the larger political, social, economic, legal, and cultural context.